The Northern Savo Centre of Expertise for the Interprofessional Social and Health Care Education

 The project is carried out from January 1, 2020 to December 31, 2022.
 It is funded by the European social fund.

 For more information, please contact project manager Henna Saari: firstname.lastname@example.org

 The SOKK Competency Objectives

-We have defined general competency objectives for SOKK.
+We have defined general competency objectives for The Northern Savo Centre of Expertise for the Interprofessional Social and Health Care Education, also known as SOKK.
 The competency objectives are common to all social and health care students who study according to the SOKK Teaching Model.